How to Install Kubernetes on Ubuntu 22.04

 Set up Docker

-Kubernetes requires a CRI-compliant container engine runtime such as Docker, containerd, or CRI-O. This article shows you how to deploy Kubernetes using Docker.
+Kubernetes requires a CRI-compliant container engine runtime such as Docker, containerd, or CRI-O. This article shows how to deploy Kubernetes using Docker.

 Install Docker on each server node by executing the steps below: